 When I first wrote this blog post, the olympics were rapidly approaching, which for me, meant watching in amazement as various masters of their sports competed at an unbelievable level of excellence.
 I cannot help but watch top athletes (or musicians, engineers, actors, teachers, you name it) and think that I am incapable of achieving that level of greatness in anything.
 But recently I listened to a Freakonomics Podcast that changed this long held belief.

 The subject of the podcast was Swedish psychologist, Anders Ericsson, who focuses his research on “deliberate practice,” which means that rather than expertise coming from innate talent, he has found that “the differences between expert performers and normal adults reflect a life-long period of deliberate effort to improve performance in a specific domain.”
 When I heard this, I was absolutely thrilled and extremely motivated.

 I have been powerlifting for a few years but never had the guts to compete.
 I have always though that I was genetically pre-disposed to only lifting a certain amount of weight and that I would never get past that.
 But now, I believe that if I engage in deliberate practice, a highly structured activity engaged in with the specific goal of improving performance, and work with a really good coach, I can become good and maybe even great at powerlifting!

 So I am!
 I am working with the best strength coach in Chicago who was taught by the best strength coach in the world.
 I am working out four times a week and I am going to stop being so scared and compete!
-I have my first competition on June 18th and I am going to keep doing competitions.
+I had my first competition on June 18th, 2016 and have continued doing competitions.
 This is my new life’s ambition and I feel more empowered and happier than ever.
 And this is all because I broke past the major psychological barrier of thinking that greatness comes from innate talent.